+The questions and answers follow:

+Question 1-Why did you let Newt

+Lee off that afternoon, the first time

+he was ever off, as Lee testified?

-Question 1-Why did you let Newt Lee of that afternoon, the first time he was ever off, as Lee testified?
+he was ever off, as Lee testified?
 Answer-Lee had been employed at the factory for but two weeks.
-Almost any experience, therefore, he would have had at the factory would be for the "lirst time."
-I had on Friday, April 25, received and accepted an invitation from my brother-in-law, Air.
-Ursenbach, to go to the ball game on Saturday afternoon.
+Almost any experience, therefore, he would have had at the factory would be for the "first time."
+I had on Friday, April 25, received and accepted an invitation from my brother-in-law.
+Mr. Ursenbach, to go to the ball game on Saturday afternoon.
 Accordingly, on Friday night I had directed Lee to report early on Saturday, because I thought I would be absent from the factory Saturday afternoon at the ball game.
-But on account of the bed weather and the accumulation of work, I called off this ongagement at about 1:25 p. m.
-Saturday when I was home to lunch.
+But on account of the bad weather and the accumulation of work I called off this engagement at about 1:25 P. M. Saturday, when I was home to lunch.
 Lee, however, reported early, as directed, but as I had changed my plans and was to remain at the factory, there was no need for Lee to remain there unless he so desired.
 I didn't insist on his leaving.
-Told him he could go if he chose, and he availed himself of this permission.
-It was a matter of perfect indifference on my part whether he stayed or went; but I did insist on his returning not later than 6 o'clock to the factory.
+I told him he could go if he chose, and he availed himself of this permission.
+It was a matter of perfect indifference on my part whether he stayed or went, but I did insist on h's returning not later than 6 o'clock to the factory.